New Orleans trumpeter gets 18 months over charity fraud

 NEW ORLEANS (AP) — Irvin Mayfield, the jazz trumpet player who became a symbol of New Orleans resilience after Hurricane Katrina, was sentenced to 18 months in prison Wednesday for steering charity money meant for public libraries to his personal use.

-Mayfield's musical and business partner, pianist Ronald Markham, also faced sentencing Wednesday in federal court.
+Mayfield's musical and business partner, pianist Ronald Markham, also was sentenced to 18 months Wednesday in federal court.
 Both pleaded guilty last November to a single charge of conspiracy to commit fraud.
+Both are to report to prison on Jan.
+5, although appeals of the sentence are possible.
+Both are to provide 500 hours of community service — music lessons for underprivileged children — when free.

-Prosecutors alleged they steered more than $1.3 million from the New Orleans Public Library Foundation to themselves, largely by funneling it through the New Orleans Jazz Orchestra, which Mayfield founded.
+Prosecutors said Mayfield and Markham, both 43, steered more than $1.3 million from the New Orleans Public Library Foundation to themselves, largely by funneling it through the New Orleans Jazz Orchestra, which Mayfield founded.

+“I have really grappled over this because of the potential you have, the wonderful things you have done for the community," U.S. District Judge Jay Zainey told Mayfield as he announced the sentence.
+Zainey said he had to balance the need to punish a serious crime that unfolded over six years with the need for the musicians to get back to work, make restitution and return to community service for which both were held in high esteem.

-Mayfield, allowed to speak before he was sentenced, apologized to the library foundation, its donors and the New Orleans community.
+Mayfield, addressing the court before he was sentenced, apologized to the library foundation, its donors and the New Orleans community.
 He acknowledged the library as a place where he first was able to listen to jazz records as a child.
-That brought one of several interruptions from U.S District Judge Jay Zainey.
+That brought one of several interruptions from Zainey.

 “The very library that got you your start … you ripped off,” Zainey said.
 At one point, Zainey told Mayfield to turn and address the courtroom, where Mayfield’s supporters and supporters of the library system sat.
 “I hope you accept my apology.
 I accept 100% responsibility,” Mayfield told the audience.